arnavt78/Popup-Prompt/README.md

 The second parameter is the message to display to the user, telling them what the credential prompt is for.

+After that is the `options` parameter.
+This is used for customizing the message box further!
+Below are the available values:

-The third parameter is the default username to show in the username field.
+-   `username` (_optional_) - The default username to show in the username field.

-The fourth parameter is the name that will show behind the username.
+-   `targetName` (_optional_) - The name that will show behind the username.
 This shows the target of the user.

 And that's how easy it is to display a credential popup to your user!